-The Louvre Palace is “royal Paris”, a part of the French capital that no visitor should miss.
-Palace of the Kings and Queens of France, the Louvre has now become one of the world’s most visited museum.
+The Louvre Palace is “royal Paris”.
+A part of the French capital that no visitor should miss.
+Palace of the Kings and Queens of France, the Louvre has now become one of the world’s most visited museums.
 The Louvre and the Tuileries are the starting points of the grand Historical Axis.
-This magnificent vista runs through some of Paris’ most celebrated monuments and squares: the Glass Pyramid of the Louvre in the Cour Napoléon, the Arc du Carrousel, the former Palace of the Tuileries destroyed in the 19th Century, and the gardens of the Tuileries.
-Beyond, the axis crosses the majestic Place de la Concorde and its Egyptian obelisk before running through the Champs-Elysées, dominated by the famous Arc de Triomphe.
+This magnificent vista runs through some of Paris’ most celebrated monuments and squares: the Glass Pyramid of the Louvre in the Cour Napoléon, the Arc du Carrousel, the former Palace of the Tuileries destroyed in the 19th Century and the gardens of the Tuileries.
+Beyond, the axis crosses the majestic Place de la Concorde and its Egyptian obelisk.
+Then it runs through the Champs-Elysées, dominated by the famous Arc de Triomphe.

 The Louvre Palace

 The medieval castle which no longer exists today was built by King Philip Augustus in the 12th Century.
-Its foundations (including the keep, two towers and the support of the drawbridge) were excavated during the 1980s restoration and can be seen at the basement level.
+Its foundations (including the keep, two towers and the support of the drawbridge) were excavated during the 1980s restoration.
+They can be seen at the basement level.

-In 1546, King Francis I (François 1er) decided to dismantle the medieval fortress in order to replace it with a larger and more fashionable structure based on the Renaissance.
+In 1546, King Francis I (François 1er) decided to dismantle the medieval fortress.
+He envisioned replacing it with a larger and more fashionable structure based on the Renaissance.
 The Cour Carrée is one of the finest examples of Renaissance architecture in France.

-Napoleon and Napoleon III worked on achieving the ‘Grand Dessein’ (Great Design) which King Henry IV (16th C) had in mind, which was to join the Louvre to the Tuileries Palace by a series of wings.
-The new complex was then a formidable array of buildings, the largest in Europe, as the Tuileries Palace closed off the western end of the Louvre courtyard.
+Napoleon and Napoleon III worked on achieving the ‘Grand Dessein’ (Great Design) which King Henry IV (16th C) had in mind.
+The plan was to join the Louvre to the Tuileries Palace by a series of wings.
+The new complex was then a formidable array of buildings.
+It was the largest in Europe, as the Tuileries Palace closed off the western end of the Louvre courtyard.

 The Sully Pavillon:

-Today the Louvre Museum welcome 30,000 visitors each day and more than 35,000 masterpieces and artefacts are displayed across 400 rooms.
+Today the Louvre Museum welcome 30,000 visitors each day.
+The museum displays more than 35,000 masterpieces and artefacts across 400 rooms.